cilium/cilium/Documentation/installation/cni-chaining-azure-cni.rst

 .. include:: cni-chaining-limitations.rst

+.. admonition:: Video
+ :class: attention

+  If you'd like a video explanation of the Azure CNI Powered by Cilium, check out `eCHO episode 70: Azure CNI Powered by Cilium <https://www.youtube.com/live/8it8Hm2F_GM?si=E_z57MLGJZeZJSyN>`__.

 This guide explains how to set up Cilium in combination with Azure CNI in a chaining configuration.
 In this hybrid mode, the Azure CNI plugin is responsible for setting up the virtual network devices as well as address